wumb0/website/content/posts/mr-robots2e4-easter-egg.md

 > they have changed their standard issue. we have a way in.

 What does that even mean?
 At the end of the episode this line of dialogue was not shown.
 Only *wait for my instructions* was.
-After this I investigated a couple of other IP addresses I found (192.251.68.240, 104.97.14.93, 192.251.68.249) but none of them turned up anything.
+After this I investigated a couple of other IP addresses I found (192.251.68.240, 104.97.14.93, 192.251.68.249, irc.eversible.co) but none of them turned up anything.
 I looked at the page source too, hoping to find something hidden in the javascript or HTML.
 Nothing there either...
 I guess we will just have to wait and see where this goes!
 I'll probably take a closer look at this after work, but I thought this would be cool to share now.